Commanvil/charon77.github.io/posts/how-to-know-how-to-write.md

 drink coffee _regularly_ until I do.
 And when I do, I do.

-It sounds weird, but to me, habit is something that you do regularly until you totally forgot about it.
-At first, writing blog posts looks like a chore, but once you are _used_ to it, it's like how you unconsciously post your meal on Instagram.
+It sounds weird, but to me, habit is something that you do regularly until you totally forget about it.
+At first, writing blog posts look like a chore, but once you are _used_ to it, it's like how you unconsciously post your meal on Instagram.

 ...
 At least, that's what I hope.
 I am **NOT** there yet.
 I still struggle to write my blog posts.
-Heck, this is like my third post, so what do I know?
+Heck, this is like my third post, so what **do** I know?

 So I went to Google